09 December 2024

 Any consequences really came down to Joseph.
 Would he accept Mary’s pregnancy?—and if not, what would he do?
 Everything depended on what sort of character Joseph had.
 Was he petty and vindictive?
 Or was he gracious?

 Since we already know from Matthew Joseph was a righteous, outstanding guy, it erases all the anxiety from this story.
-Yeah, at first Joseph totally didn’t buy Mary’s story—he knew how babies are made, and “God did it” wasn’t acceptable.
-He decided to privately divorce her.
-Then God ordered him not to, and that was that.
-But you’ll notice Joseph didn’t speed up the date of their wedding feast: She was still called his fiancée when Jesus was born.
-Lk 2.5 He wanted it to be obvious he hadn’t touched Mary before Jesus was born.
-Mt 1.25 (Whether people believed this was another thing.)
+Yeah, at first Joseph totally didn’t buy Mary’s story.
+He knew how babies are made, and “God did it” wasn’t acceptable.
+He decided to end things—and then God ordered him not to, and that was that.

-Mary was actually in no position to give permission.
+Preachers likewise claim Mary gave God permission to do this: “May your word to me be fulfilled,” as the NIV puts it.
+What great faith; what a subservient attitude.
+But in that culture, Mary was in no position to give her permission.
 Whether she wanted to go along with God’s idea or not, she had no right to choose.
 (Yes I know the political ramifications of that statement nowadays.
 Still gonna say it.)

 As I wrote previously, women were consdiered wards of their families or husbands.
-According to the Law, if she agreed to anything, even if she swore to God, her father or husband could easily overturn it.
+According to the Law, if she agreed to anything—even if she swore to God!—her father or husband could easily overturn it.
 Nu 30.3-15 Much as she considered herself the Lord’s slave, Mary had other masters, who actually had a say in this.
 Hard for us to imagine in the present day, but it’s true.

 This, I think, describes a much better sort of faith than Mary heroically saying, “Do it; I give consent.”
 It was, “I’m not in control of these circumstances, but you are.”
 It was putting herself entirely into God’s hands, as opposed to defying her parents and fiancé and society, and conceiving Jesus no matter what these folks wanted.
-It wasn’t Mary striking out on her own.
+It wasn’t Mary defiantly striking out on her own.
 That’s a very American idea, but it’s not how God works.
 He strikes out on his own, and we faithfully follow him.

 So here we see some of the character qualities which made Mary an outstanding mother for Jesus.
 God knew exactly what he was doing.
 He didn’t choose his mother lightly.